-little of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A Indicate by check mark whether the registrant (1) has filed all reports preceding 12 months (or for such shorter period that the registrant wadays.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electro ($\S232.405$ of this chapter) during the preceding 12 months (or for such Yes \boxtimes No \square 3 1 0 Indicate by check mark whether the registrant is a large accelerated accompany.
-See the definitions of "large accelerated filer", "accelerated Act.
-Large Accelerated filer □ Accelerated filer П Non-accelerated filer □ Emerging growth company □ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the reg financial accounting standards provided pursuant to Section 13(a) of t extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as of Yes \square No \boxtimes defined in Rule 12b-2 of the Excha nge Act).
-State the number of shares outstanding of each of the issuer's classes s of common stock as of the latest practicable date: 128,158,082 shares of \$0.0001 par value common
+Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes ⊠ No □

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated filer □

+Non-accelerated filer □

+Emerging growth company □

+Accelerated filer □ Smaller reporting company ⊠

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

+State the number of shares outstanding of each of the issuer's classes of common stock as of the latest practicable date: 128,158,082 shares of \$0.0001 par value common stock outstanding as of January 10, 2022.